UPDATE: Making our consumer laws stronger

-Consumer Affairs Ministers agreed to make the consumer law work better for people everywhere.
+This could be about to change: after years of community pressure and dozens of dodgy and dangerous products, State and Federal Consumer Affairs Ministers agreed to support making the consumer law work better for people everywhere.

-- We will be able to get unsafe products, like Samsung washing machines that catch fire, off the market quicker.
+- We could be able to get unsafe products, like Samsung washing machines that catch fire, off the market quicker;

 - And companies like Nurofen that mislead people with dodgy marketing claims will finally be hit with higher fines!